dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ### Working with nullable fields

-These new features covers many common patterns and make working with `null` pretty painless most of the time.
+These new features cover many common patterns and make working with `null` pretty painless most of the time.
 But even so, our experience is that nullable fields can still be difficult.
 In cases where you can make the field `late` and non-nullable, you're golden.
 But in many cases you need to *check* to see if the